 Information Services manages a range of software purchased on behalf of the University.

-Information Services manages a range of software purchased on behalf of the University.
+Digital Services manages a range of software purchased on behalf of the University.
 Some software is available for installation on University owned equipment whilst other products are available to staff and students for installation on their own PCs or Apple devices.

 For advice on the installation of software on University staff machines, you should contact your Software Co-ordinator in the first instance.

 Approvals and purchases of software for use on University-owned equipment must be carried out via the appropriate Software Co-ordinator.
 Each faculty and department has someone appointed to undertake this role.